laghoyos/website/content/authors/admin/_index.md

 ## About Me

 Luis Angel is a Sc.M student in the CEE Department at the University of Washington.
 Holds a Sc.B degree in Geological Engineering from the Universidad Nacional de Colombia, with 5+ years of industry experience.
 Passionate about geospatial data, GIS, and remote sensing, he excels in both autonomous and team-based learning environments.
 With outstanding interpersonal, written, and communication skills, he is adaptable to change and committed to continuous improvement.
-His creative and innovative mindset is focused on problem-solving, particularly within the realms of geospatial analysis, data engineering, geophysics, geotechnical engineering, and risk management..
-Thesis on _Calibration of Phisic-Based Model for Earthquake-induced Landslides Hazards_.
-Supervised by Prof. [Joe Wartman](https://www.ce.washington.edu/facultyfinder/joseph-wartman).
+His creative and innovative mindset is focused on problem-solving, particularly within the realms of geospatial analysis, data engineering, geophysics, geotechnical engineering, and risk management.